Your Save Data Is Not Safe On the Nintendo Switch

 Having backup is _the_ core approach to keeping data safe.
 I really do not understand why "designers" keep messing this up.
 Maybe these are people that never had a disk crash or are having all their own things in the cloud, but even then this is a very basic and very stupid mistake to make.
 It is also something any good IT systems engineering or IT security consultant would have asked after and pointed out, so I guess they thought they do not need any outside review in order to not miss things.
 That univers

 why are people buying it?
-(Score:3)
+(Score:2, Informative)

 it's an obsolete tablet with the worst online experience of all the consoles and now you can't even save your games. and i hear the digital game purchases are tied to physical consoles. my xbox one i can delete a game, install it again and my saves will be there